shiroyasha/blog-source/source/about.html.md

 image: igor.png
 ---

-Hi there!

-Welcome to my personal blog, a space where I like to share updates, tips, tricks, and events I take place in.

 My name is Igor, but many people know me by my handle @shiroyasha.
 I'm a software engineer, working at [Rendered Text](http://renderedtext.com), the company that creates [SemaphoreCI](https://semaphoreci.com), the leading